telerik/xaml-docs/controls/radlayoutcontrol/features/toolbox/layoutcontroltoolbox.md

 		</telerik:RadLayoutControl.AdditionalCanvasItems>
 	</telerik:RadLayoutControl>

 > The __BasedOn__ setting is applicable only in a scenario with [implicit styles]({%slug styling-apperance-implicit-styles-overview%}).
-The attribute is set in order for the custom style to inherit the default toolbox window style.
+This attribute is set so that the custom style inherits the default toolbox window style.
 The __LayoutControlToolBoxWindowStyle__ is located in the __Telerik.Windows.Controls.Navigation.xaml__ ResourceDictionary.

 #### __Figure 4: Custom window style__
 ![](images/radlayoutcontrol-features-toolbox-layoutcontroltoolbox-04.png)